 Since DELC is a small school and enrollment varies from year to year, teachers must be flexible about both class size and room assignments.
-The Executive Director will consider teacher preferences for age level and room, but changes may need to be made each August until enrollment stabilizes.
+The Executive Director will consider teacher preferences for age level and room, but changes may need to be made ba sed on the school's needs.